 Will you be open every day?

-No. During Phase 1 we will be open for lessons a few days a week for set lesson times.
-This capacity may increase based on demand.
-To allow time to sanitise in between rides and to avoid Customer congregation there will be a gap in between lesson times.
+During Phase 2 we will be open for rides a few days a week.
 Details of dates and times on offer will be available when you contact us to book.

-Currently we are not allowed to offer our other activities - such as climbing, archery, assault course, birthday parties etc.
+Currently we are not offering our other activities - such as climbing, archery, assault course, birthday parties etc.